-Students suspended from school are not allowed to be on campus or attend off campus school related activities during the time of their suspension until they have returned to regular class attendance for one full school day.
-Additional days of suspension may result or trespass charges may be filed.
+Students suspended from school are not allowed to be on campus or attend off campus school related activities during the time of their suspension.
+Additional days of suspension may result, or trespass charges may be filed.
 It is the responsibility of the student to contact teachers to receive work during the time of the suspension and to plan for someone to pick up work from school.
-The student can call the school at 741-3366 and dial the information directory at extension 1 to find a teacher's extension.
-All makeup work is due the day a student returns from suspension.
+The student can call the school at 741-3366 and dial the information directory at extension 1 to find a teacher's extension or email their teacher.
+All make up work is due the day a student returns from suspension.
 The student must plan to take all missed tests/quizzes or a zero will be posted for those assignments.
 Teachers are given 24 hours to provide make-up work for suspended students.